Skip to content

 usePrompt

 React adapter for @web-ai-sdk/prompt.
-Runs single-shot prompts on demand via ask(input) and exposes status, streaming response text, and abort / reset controls.
+Runs single-shot prompts on demand via ask(input) and exposes status, streaming output text, and abort / reset controls.
 For the conceptual overview of the underlying API see Prompt.

 Type a question and click “Ask”.
 Tokens stream in as the model produces them.
 Click “Cancel” to abort mid-stream.